ivlahekht/subscription-based-payments/readme.md

 You will need to run the application with the profile *naive-implementation*

-We have prepared two requests to show 2 possible path in the process:
+We have prepared two requests to show 2 possible paths in the process:
 - successful payment
 ```jsx
 {